wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Write back entries are constructed with a boolean flag argument, `downgr`, which initializes data member `downgrade`, to indicate whether the write back is a downgrade from exclusive to shared state, or it also invalidates the block.

+#### MSHR Operations

+Method `insertEvent()` inserts an event type entry into the MSHR for a given address.
+Besides the address and the event object, is also has three arguments: `pos`, `fwdRequest`, and `stallEvict`.
+Argument `pos` indicates the position in the list of entries where the insertion should happen.
+The most common values are `-1` and `0`, where `-1` means appending at the end, and `0` means inserting at the beginning.
+Most events are appended to the MSHR, but high priority events, such as external invalidations (from the lower level) will override all existing event objects, and be inserted at the very beginning of the list.
+Argument `fwdRequest` indicates whether the event is an explicit invalidation from the lower level.
+If this flag is set, then two slots, instead of one, will be reserved, since the invalidation also needs to be forwarded to the upper level.
+Argument `stallEvict` is just forwarded to the MSHR entry object, and is not used by the method.